 SILABS F330 and F39X

-Even within SiLabs based ESCs there are different processors of different performance, for example the 2 main ones currently being F330 and F39X (F390 and F396).
+Within SiLabs based ESCs, there are various processors of different performance, for example the 2 main ones being F330 and F39X (F390/F396).

-F330 is lower in clock speed, and may have issues running high KV motors.
-F39X doesn’t have from these problems, and also supports Multishot ESC protocol perfectly (10 times faster than Oneshot125) and Oneshot42.
-Two famous examples are Littlebee 20A (F330) and DYS XM20A (F39X).
+F330 has a lower clock speed than F39X, and may have issues running high KV motors.
+The F39X doesn’t have these problems, and also supports Multishot ESC protocol and Oneshot42 perfectly.
+Two well known examples are the Littlebee 20A (F330) and DYS XM20A (F39X).

-ESC protocols determine how fast the signals can be sent from FC to ESC, which will have some pretty big impact on your quadcopter’s performance.
-The slowest ESC protocol – standard PWM, has delay of about 1ms-2ms, while the currently fastest Multishot, the latency has dropped to only about 5-25uS.
+ESC protocols determine how fast the signals can be sent from FC to ESC, which can have an impact on your quadcopter’s performance.
+The original (oldest) protocol is standard PWM, has delay up to 2ms, while the currently fastest Multishot has reduced latency down to only about 5-25uS.

 Here is a list of current protocols used on quadcopters, from oldest to latest:

-There are a few key features on an ESC that make them perform great and are worth mentioning.
+There are a few key features in an ESC that make them perform great and are worth mentioning.

-- Damped Light, a.k.a Active Braking – It greatly improves responsiveness
+- Damped Light, a.k.a.
+Active Braking – Greatly improves responsiveness

 - Dedicated gate driver – Cheaper ESCs use transistors to drive the FET gates, but using a dedicated gate driver improves active braking effectiveness